OpenSeth/spring-native-discord-bot/readme.md

 ### Learning Objectives
 * Get exposure to Spring Native
 * Get exposure to Gradle
 * Get exposure to a Discord Library.
-I ended up picking JSA
+I ended up picking JDA
 * Get more exposure to docker (I love docker) and more specifically in the context of how Spring Native uses it.
 * Get exposure to Java 21
 * Host this bot on a raspberry pi using Portainer (cheap self hosting)